tddouglas/tylerdouglas.co/README.md

     - install node dependancies
 - run `DEBUG={{parent_folder}}:* npm start` to start website
     - navigate to localhost:3000 to view

+## Push project to Gitub
+- TODO: Github push instructions

+## Setup connection to VPS
+- Get Amazon Lightsail keypair
+    - In your lightsail portal, click Account >> Account >> SSH keys
+    - Download the default private key by clicking the "Download" button
+    - If you're on mac like me, you won't be able to immediately import this key due to permission issues.
+You will want to right click on the key file, click "Get Info" and remove the "everyone" and "staff" sharing permissions and change your user's(with the (Me) next to it) sharing permissions to read only.
+[TODO figure out chmod command for this]
+    - Next import the key via `ssh-add -K {path_to_key}/LightsailDefaultPrivateKey-us-west-2.pem`
+    - Retrieve your VPS' public IP address via your Amazon Lightsail portal homepage.
+    - Now you should be able to log into your VPS locally by running the following command in your terminal:
+        - `ssh -i ~/.ssh/LightsailDefaultKey-us-west-2.pem ubuntu@52.40.38.253`

 ## Deploying your Node project to Amazon Lightsail